raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 1. Then add the control block `forever` underneath the look block.

-    *The `forever` block is a loop that will run the same sequence of blocks inside it over and over again.*
+   The `forever` block is a loop that will run the same sequence of blocks inside it over and over again.

 1. Add the control block `wait 1 secs` and the look block `next costume` inside the forever loop.

-1. Change the time from 1 second to half a second.
+1. Change the time from one second to half a second.
 How could you represent time as a value?
-If 1 is a whole, what would half of 1 be?
+If one is a whole, what would half of one be?

 1. Time to save your work so far and test that your script to animate a sprite works.
 Go to **File** and **Save As**.
 Name your file **SweetShopGame** and click **Ok**.